Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Kinetic- vigorous, dynamic, forceful, energetic.

 Knowledge- familiarity, awareness, or understanding gained through experience or study.
 The sum or range of what has been perceived, discovered, or learned.
+Practical phenomenon.

-Lavish- waste, dissipate, squander, splurge.
+Lavish- waste, dissipate, squander, splurge, prodigal.

-Liaison- union, link, connection, agreement, alliance.
+Liaison- union, link, connection, agreement, partner, alliance, collusion, intrigue, accord.

-Litigious- argumentive, quarrelsome, disputatious, debatable.
+Litigious- argumentive, quarrelsome, disputatious, debatable, disputable.

 Loathe- hate, dislike, abhor, detest, despise, antagonize.

 Lucid- easily understood.
 Mentally clear.
 Explicit, effulgent, intelligable.
 Rational.
+Denotative.

-Malady- disease, ailment, illness, infirmity, disorder, affliction.
+Malady- disease, ailment, illness, infirmity, disorder, affliction, sickness.

 Mariology- the unbiblical teachings and adoration of Mary, the mother of Jesus.